 The outer bark of eastern white cedar can be used for weaving.

 They are slow growers that prefer damp areas and limestone-rich soil.
 If you want to plant them, typically as hedges or windbreaks, be sure to plant them at least 6 feet apart as they will, slowly, get quite large and the roots will need that space to thrive.
+I find them mostly in swampy areas, full of mosses and ferns.
+Sometimes by the hundreds.

 It’s a diuretic.